topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 To stop the script, enter q or press Ctrl+C. The script will then disable and unexport the PWM channel.

-⚠️ Note: Ensure your servo motor supports a 50Hz PWM signal and operates within the 1ms–2ms duty pulse range for safe operation.
+**Note**: Ensure your servo motor supports a 50Hz PWM signal and operates within the 1ms–2ms duty pulse range for safe operation.